 Is it any good?

-Although this version of the legend reveals more of Robin Hood's backstory, it tries to incorporate something for everyone and is too violent for young children.
-The film relies on the familiarity of the plot to build extraneous plot twists, upon which most of the suspense lies.
+Although this version of the legend reveals more of Robin Hood's backstory, it tries to incorporate something for everyone and is too violent for kids.
+Robin Hood: Prince of Thieves relies on the familiarity of the plot to build extraneous plot twists, upon which most of the suspense lies.
 Viewers will be asking, "When will (x) happen?" as opposed to, "What will happen next?"
-Kids who aren't bothered by this will love the courageous actions of Robin Hood and his Merry Men and the exciting battle sequences.
+Teens who aren't bothered by this will love the courageous actions of Robin Hood and his Merry Men and the exciting battle sequences.

 Parents will secretly root for Alan Rickman's Sheriff of Nottingham, who sparkles in contrast to Costner's dull Robin Hood.
 Costner merely floats along, leaving any sense of urgency or drama to the Merry Men, villagers, and the exciting visual effects.
 Sadly, although Marian first appears a strong, independent, brave young woman, by the end of the film she has relapsed into the stereotypical damsel in distress.
 The film wobbles between stilted, "medieval-like" dialogue and American accents from the majority of the main characters, an issue compounded by historical errors throughout the film.

 Families can talk about how Robin Hood's choices are often between the lesser of two evils.
 Do two wrongs ever make a right?
 (For example, robbing the rich to feed the poor?)